Altav1sta/Vint/README.md

+# Vint
-Vint is very interesting and hard to learn commercial card game.
+It is a very interesting and hard to learn commercial card game.
 More info about how to play, game rules and history of Vint you can find in <a href="https://github.com/Altav1sta/Vint/blob/master/Manual.pdf">Manual</a>.

 I created this game to help my friend with his diploma.
 Code was written in <b>C#</b> using <b>WPF</b>.<br/>